Conference graphic

 Autonomic Disorders Demystified: Collaborative Protocols for NPs in the ER

-June Bryant, DNP, APRN, CPNP-PC - Assistant Professor/Medical Ambassador, University of Tampa, The Dysautonomia Project
+June Bryant, DNP, APRN, CPNP-PC - Assistant Professor, University of Tampa, The Dysautonomia Project

 Abstract